Bachchhan Paandey: Theatrical

 In July 2019, Bachchhan Paandey was announced with the release date of Christmas 2020.
 However, it was later pushed to 22 January 2021 due to Aamir Khan's request to avert clash with Laal Singh Chaddha.
 As the COVID-19 delayed production, it was postponed to 26 January 2022 and then to 4 March 2022.
 The film was finally released theatrically on 18 March 2022, Holi.

 Home media

-The film began streaming on Amazon Prime Video from 15 April 2022 while the satellite rights were acquired by Zee Cinema.
+The film began streaming on Amazon Prime Video from 15 April 2022.

 Reception

 Box office

 Bachchhan Paandey earned ₹13.25 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹12 crore.
 On the third day, the film collected ₹12 crore, taking total domestic weekend collection to ₹37.25 crore.

 As of 24 March 2022, the film grossed ₹59.5 crore in India and ₹13.67 crore overseas, for a worldwide gross collection of ₹73.17 crore.
 The film faced heavy competition from The Kashmir Files, which was released one week earlier, and caused it to tumble at the box office.

 Bachchhan Paandey made on a budget of around ₹180 crore, recovered ₹115 crore from non-theatrical revenues, and the remaining ₹65 crore was recovered from the boxoffice gross.